-We have audited the financial statements - cash basis of the Board of Trustees, Cincinnati Southern Railway as of and for the year ended December 31, 2008 and have issued our report thereon dated May 7, 2009.
+We have audited the financial statements of the Board of Trustees, Cincinnati Southern Railway as of and for the year ended December 31, 2009 and have issued our report thereon dated April 14, 2010 wherein we noted the Board uses the cash basis of accounting.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.